Defender API: Features, Functionality, and Usage

 General Syntax

 All API endpoints are relative to the base URL.
-For example, assuming the base URL of https://defender.lumu.io/api , the /spambox endpoint refers to https://defender.lumu.io/api/spambox
+For example, since the base URL is URL of https://defender.lumu.io/api , the /incidents endpoint would be https://defender.lumu.io/api/incidents

 Pagination

-You can determine the paging results via query string parameters.
-This feature is available to endpoints that return more results than can be returned in a single response.
+Paging results can be controlled using query string parameters.
+This feature is available for endpoints that return more data than can fit in a single response.

 Query Params